containers/podman-desktop/tests/playwright/README.md

 Testing Framework dedicated to a Podman Desktop and its extensions.

-## How to developer using locally built @podman-desktop/tests-playwright
+## How to develop using locally built @podman-desktop/tests-playwright

 0. git clone podman-desktop
 1. Install Node.js 20 (ideal is to use `nvm`)